ProjectMile/Mile.Windows.UniCrt/ReadMe.md

 - Provide ARM64X and ARM64EC modes support for ARM64 targets.
 - Provide the Simplified Base support which can make people build their binaries which directly depends on ucrtbase.dll instead of api-ms-win-crt-*.dll.
+- Provide the disabling runtime debugging feature support which can make people build their debug binaries which directly depends on ucrtbase.dll instead of ucrtbased.dll.

 ## Available MSBuild project options